rob-1393/Demland-Scheduling/MySQL_DB/README.md

 # Warning:
-I have not tested any of this on any non-debian-based Linux distribution, nor Windows or MacOS, so I wouldn't be surprised if the commands are slightly different.
+I have not tested any of this on any non-debian-based Linux distribution, nor Windows or MacOS, so I wouldn't be surprised if something goes awry.

 # How to add the database:
 `mysql -u root -p DatabaseName < DatabaseFileName.sql`